Working with C/C++

 Hardware Connection

-- Connect the board to the computer using a USB cable
+- Connect the PIO-USB interface of the development board to the computer.

 Operation Result